 For guidance on how best to implement these types of strategies, we recommend reading this excellent report; Addressing Achievement Gaps with Psychological Interventions.
 In it the researchers suggest that to maximise impact, educators should adopt ‘a stealthy approach’ that does not involve ‘telling students they are receiving an intervention to help them’.

 Stealthy Subtle Interventions

 So what would a stealthy intervention that involves more than just praising effort look like?
 For inspiration, we revisited the original growth mindset study mentioned at the start of this blog.
 In that study, researchers had a subtle shift in the language used when talking to the participants.
 Could something as simple as the everyday language we use help shift students’ mindset?

 How someone talks to themselves has been found to impact on how they think, feel and subsequently perform.
 We explored this in more detail in our blog, 6 Ways to Talk to Yourself Better.
 Better self-talk can help students manage their nerves, improve creativity, persistence and motivation.
 However, self-talk is rarely explicitly taught to students.
 It is often something that we assume that people do well.

 So, what sort of sentences can we encourage students to say to themselves?
-The sentences below, on their own, won't shift a student from a fixed to a growth mindset.
+The sentences in the infographic above, on their own, won't shift a student from a fixed to a growth mindset.
 But we think that encouraging more language of growth mindset can be a good starting point.